tensorflow/model-optimization/tensorflow_model_optimization/g3doc/guide/quantization/training.md

 ### Experiment with quantization and associated hardware

 Users can configure the quantization parameters (e.g. number of bits) and to some degree, the underlying algorithms.
-With these changes from the API defaults, there is no supported path to deployment.
+Note that with these changes from the API defaults, there is currently no supported path for deployment to a backend.
+For instance, TFLite conversion and kernel implementations only support 8-bit quantization.

 APIs specific to this configuration are experimental and not subject to backward compatibility.